SoongVilda/vilda-prompt-engineering/README.md

 Curious how this was made?
 It's an example of using an LLM with Unix tools.
 I ran `tree` in the repo root, then pasted the output into **Gemini 2.5 Flash** with the prompt:

 ```
-"Based on tree generate description and clickable library for my main README in GitHub to help users understand and navigate quicker.
+Based on tree generate description and clickable library for my main README in GitHub to help users understand and navigate quicker.
 My current README contains this:

 # My LLM-Based Resources: Knowledge, Prompts, and More